 Perhaps even more insidious however, is the nature of religious OCD (scrupulosity).
 The sufferer of religious OCD feels a need to maintain communion with God.
 Something that is natural for an individual to experience, but the pain and anguish which accompanies this desire is unnatural.
 It indicates an obsession with communion.
 This then manifests itself in various compulsions.
 We have discussed the nature of these obsessions and compulsions elsewhere.
 So we will only here note two simple examples:

 - An individual suffering from religious OCD may feel a need to pray to God every five minutes in order to maintain communion.
-I myself, at one point felt a need to recite the Lord’s Prayer before any other prayer was uttered, no matter the circumstance.
+I myself, at one point felt a need to recite the Lord’s Prayer1Our Father who art in heaven… before any other prayer was uttered, no matter the circumstance.

 - An individual who believes they struggle with lust, therefore they won’t even look at individuals of the opposite gender.